- Originally Published on May 15, 2025

 - Fraudulent misrepresentation

-- Breach of contract (if the perpetrator agreed to keep content private).
+- Breach of contract (if the perpetrator agreed to keep the content private).

 An experienced attorney can help you evaluate your legal options and build a strong case.